zoews/lagom/index.md

 In 2011, I started my career teaching adult learners from diverse backrounds how to double-click, browse Wikipedia, and  enter functions into Excel.

-Six years later, I still love helping folks work towards their goals with technology, but I draw upon a different toolkit: developing web applications and open source software, consulting with clients from diverse backgrounds and with varying levels of technical expertise, mentoring young developers, and writing about techinical topics.
+Six years later, I still love helping folks work towards their goals with technology, but I draw upon a different toolkit: developing web applications and open source software, consulting with clients from diverse backgrounds and with varying levels of technical expertise, mentoring young developers, and writing.

 As a **Data Visualization Intern** in the [Digital Projects Studio](http://clarkdatalabs.github.io) at the University of Michigan Library, I grapple with ambiguous and messy data, as well as support the problem-solving processes of diverse clients via consulting, writing, coding, and teaching.
-Learn more about our [latest data-driven visualization project of the NASA Space Shuttle program](https://clarklabs.lib.umich.edu/2017/11/08/using_processing_visualize_space_exploration/).
+Learn more about our [latest visualization of the NASA Space Shuttle program](https://clarklabs.lib.umich.edu/2017/11/08/using_processing_visualize_space_exploration/).

 **Key methodologies:** Web application development; technical project management; mixed-methods research; data visualization and storytelling; technical writing